 I have a HUGE sweet tooth, but recently I have been making a conscious effort to avoid added sugars to my foods.
 I haven’t gotten to 100% no added sugar to my diet, but I’m not quite sure that’s my goal.
 I try to avoid extremes because they mostly end up not being sustainable.
 My goal is to actively recognize an added sugar as an added sugar- whether it’s maple syrup, honey, coconut sugar, etc. it doesn’t matter what type it is.
 It doesn’t matter if it’s organic sugar.

 Sugar is sugar.

-And in addition to recognizing an added sugar, also avoiding them when possible.
-Not completely.
-It would legit make me sad to have my oat flour pancakes without maple syrup.
-Or overnight oats without a dash of coconut nectar.
-I’m not trying to go on a deprivation diet (I try to avoid extremes), but avoid the unnecessary dumping of sweeteners into my regular foods.
-And I have noticed a difference.
+In addition to recognizing an added sugar, I’m also trying to avoid them when possible.
+I’m not trying to avoid them completely.
+It would make me sad to have my oat flour pancakes without maple syrup or overnight oats without a dash of coconut nectar.
+I’m not trying to go on a full-blown sugar deprivation diet (I try to avoid extremes), but I’m trying to avoid the unnecessary dumping of sweeteners into my regular foods and I have noticed a difference.

 I can feel my cravings shifting from sweet to savory.
-I’m back on the west coast this week for my project.
-When I went to order breakfast this morning, I didn’t want my “regular” probiotic yogurt with berry compote (fruit and sugar), banana, and granola.
+It’s crazy how are taste buds are able to change and adapt.
+I’m back on the west coast this week for work and when I went to my go-to vegan restaurant to order breakfast this morning, I didn’t want my “regular” probiotic yogurt with berry compote (fruit and sugar), banana, and granola.
 It just seemed too sweet.
 I wanted something more savory.
-I ordered this delicious plant-based frittata bowl and felt completely satisfied.
+I ordered a delicious plant-based frittata bowl and felt completely satisfied.
 No sugar cravings to follow or feelings of deprivation.